UPDATE 10 August 2021: Velocity Platinum members can now use their complimentary upgrades from Virgin Australia Elevate

 Virgin Australia’s bidding system for upgrades makes it accessible for any traveller to have a chance at making it to Business Class.
 Even on the cheapest Getaway fares, I have been successful in upgrading short flights from $65 one way.
 You can also use Velocity Points for fixed-rate upgrades, while Platinum members have free upgrades from certain fares.

-A successful upgrade will grant you the business class seat, priority airport perks and the full onboard experience.
-However, be mindful that the terms and conditions state upgrades do not include an updated luggage allowance for UpGradeMe Bids, however, they do apply for upgrades made using UpGradeMe Points and UpGradeMe Platinum, Also, Points and Status Credits are earned on the originally ticketed class only.
+A successful upgrade will grant you the Business Class seat, priority airport perks and the full onboard experience.
+However, be mindful that upgrades do not include a boosted luggage allowance for UpgradeMe Bids only (it does apply for upgrades made with Velocity Points and Platinum Complimentary upgrades).